 When a user selects a safety contour value, outside areas of S-102 coverage the source for the displayed safety contour is the existing S-101 ENC (or S-57 ENC in dual-fuel mode).

-When the safety contour has been generated from S-102 data then the area over which it is generated, that is the S-102 coverage area, shall be surrounded by a boundary line using colour token DEPWL see Figure C-4-1.
+When the safety contour has been generated from S-102 data then the area over which it is generated, that is the S-102 coverage area, must be surrounded by a boundary line using colour token DEPWL see Figure C-4-1.